core-wg/senml-spec/draft-ietf-core-senml.md

-The reason there are both SenML and the streaming SensML formats is that they are not the same data formats and they require separate negotiation formats to understand if they are supported and which is being used.
+The reason there are both SenML and the streaming SensML formats is that they are not the same data formats and they require separate negotiation to understand if they are supported and which one is being used.
 The non streaming format is required to have some sort of end of pack syntax which indicates there will be no more records.
 Many implementations that receive SenML wait for this end of pack marker